-Job enrichment expands the task set that you perform, and the skills that you can develop.
+Job enrichment expands the range of tasks that you perform and the skills that you can develop.
 This makes for more stimulating and interesting work, and adds variety, challenge and depth to your daily routine.

 Enriched jobs give you more freedom, independence and responsibility.
-You'll also likely receive plenty of feedback, so that you can assess and improve your performance.
+It's also a great opportunity to ask for plenty of feedback, so that you can assess and improve your performance.

-Before you look at ways to enrich the jobs in your workplace, you need a fair, trust-based workplace.
+Before you look at ways to enrich the jobs in your workplace, you need a fair, trust-based working culture.
 If there are fundamental flaws in the way people are compensated or treated, then you or your organization need to fix those problems first.
-If they are not resolved, any other attempts to increase satisfaction will likely be ineffective.
+If they're not resolved, any other attempts to increase satisfaction will likely fail.

 Psychologist J. Richard Hackman and economist Greg Oldham identified five factors of job design that typically contribute to people's enjoyment of a job: